top of page

 Apawer District

-Martewar & Arbais are two small villages in the Apawer district which are approximately 45 minutes apart and an hour’s drive from Sarmi.
+Martewar & Arbais are two small villages in the Apawer district which are approximately 45 minutes apart and over an hour’s drive from Sarmi.

 bottom of page